-My personal approach, and advice to students, is approximately this model:
+My personal approach, and advice to students, is this model:

-For me if you imagine language learning is like a funnel, then at the top - ready to go down into the funnel and into your brain - there SHOULDN'T be a big block of language.
-A big elephant of a mess!
+For me, if you imagine language learning is like a funnel, then at the top - ready to go down into the funnel and into your brain is all the INPUT that you are experiencing.
+But be careful that there SHOULDN'T just be a big block of language being forced into you.
+A big elephant of a mess trying to stampede your brain!
 There is no way your Brain can structure that much disorder.

-Yes there has to be a lot of input BUT the input should be understandable and IDEALLY the student should be active.
-It is no use just observing the language passively.
+Yes, there has to be a lot of input BUT the input should be understandable.
+And IDEALLY the student should be active in choosing what input there is.
+It is no use just observing the language passively, and hoping things just stick!

-Ideally a student should be thinking, interested, motivated to interact with this language in some way.
+Ideally, a student should be thinking, be interested, be motivated to interact with this input language in some way.
 It is so important for students to ENJOY this phase, and that is why I always say to change your activities if you get bored and to choose topics and styles of input that you like.

 For now here is a list of important factors that the IDEAL input might include.